 For international sales, some US states provide exemptions for sales tax, although some destination countries will charge value-added tax for items when they enter as imports, which will require you to complete customs forms for shipments to foreign destinations.
-A recent article on the Commerce Lens explored considerations for multistate sales.
+Recently Radial explored considerations for multistate sales.
 Selling internationally, however, has its own tax and tariff implications.

 International Sales Will Grow Your Business